tammekasra/Data-analysis-project-Introduction-to-Data-Science-Course--2025-/README.md

 ### 2.3.
 Random forest
 The machine learning model we decided to try was a random forest method.
 This method works by creating decision trees during the model's training and then outputting the average of the predicted trees, creating a linear regression model.
 This method considers the whole dataset when doing the correlation analysis, and it can account for non-linear correlations.

+### 2.4.
+PCA analysis

+Principal Component Analysis (PCA) is a technique used to reduce the complexity of large datasets while preserving most of their important information.
+It works by transforming correlated variables into a smaller set of uncorrelated components -  principal components.
+These components capture the directions of greatest variation in the data, allowing patterns and relationships to be visualized more easily.
+In this way, PCA helps to identify which variables contribute most to the overall differences within the dataset.

 ## 3. Results
 ### 3.1.
 Correlation function